VEZY/PlantBiophysics.jl/README.md

 # Using the model from Medlyn et al. (2011) for Gs and the model of Monteith and Unsworth (2013) for the
 # energy balance:
-leaf = Leaf(geometry = AbstractGeom(0.03),
+leaf = Leaf(geometry = Geom1D(0.03),
             energy = Monteith(),
             photosynthesis = Fvcb(),
             stomatal_conductance = Medlyn(0.03, 12.0),
             Rn = 13.747, skyFraction = 1.0, PPFD = 1500.0)

-net_radiation!(leaf,meteo)
-leaf.status.Rn
-leaf.status.Rₗₗ
-leaf.status.A
-leaf.status.Gₛ
-leaf.status.Cₛ
-leaf.status.Cᵢ
+energy_balance(leaf,meteo)
 ```

+For more examples, please read the documentation.
 ## Roadmap

 - [x] Add FvCB model
-- [x] Add FvCB iterative model (to update).
+- [x] Add FvCB iterative model
-- [x] Add conductance model
+- [x] Add stomatal + boundary layer conductance models
-- [x] Add transpiration model
+- [x] Add energy balance model, coupled with photosynthesis amd stomatal conductance models
-- [ ] Use structures.
-E.g. `Leaf`, that would be a subtype of `PhotoComponent` (for photosynthetic organ), itself a subtype of `Organ`:
 - [ ] Make the functions compatible with an MTG, e.g. apply photosynthesis to an MTG, and use the right method for each node.
-  - [ ] The `Leaf` struct would have the several fields that describe the models used for computation, with all their parameters, *e.g.*:

-In the end, the user would typically have a set of input files describing the models of choice and their
-values.
-Then, the user would create a photosynthetic object (or a set of) holding those values, and will
-apply the different functions that would automatically dispatch to the method using the type of the model.
+- [ ] Make the functions compatible with several meteorological time-steps
+- [ ] Evaluate using Schymanski et al. (2017) data + leaf measurements models.
+- [ ] Add more documentation + tutorial:
+  - [ ] add doc about the design (components, models, model values, multiple dispatch)
+  - [ ] add doc about input files
+  - [ ] add doc for each process
+  - [ ] add a list of models for each process
+  - [ ] add documentation for each model
+  - [ ] add a tutorial for a single leaf at one time-step
+  - [ ] add a tutorial for a single leaf at several time-step
+  - [ ] add a tutorial for a plant

 ### Notes